newjersey/feedback-api/README.md

 > :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
 Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
 You should protect this endpoint with the authentication method of your choice.

-### Locally
+### In dev

-In order to test functions, run the following mock requests:
+In order to test functions, you can run the following mock requests from the "Testing" tab in the Lambda console for the appropriate function.
+Update the body of the request as needed to test different scenarios. **Please note that all requests will write directly to the Prod Google Sheet for the time being.
+After running requests, be sure to remove any changes from the spreadsheet.**

 #### Rating
 ```